Darokahn/blocks-language/language.md

 `blocks` allows you to 'link' values from one scope into another.
 It uses the `~`.
 The basic concept of a link is to move values from the scope of the left operand into the scope of the right operand.
 The basic rules of how this works are: "Evaluate the left hand operator until it becomes either an `unterminated` code block or a primitive value; start the right hand operator with the primitive or the values in the block as members of its own scope."
-In the special case of `unterminated` block being the right hand operator, the right block will just be appended onto the left block.

 The right hand term must be either an `unterminated` code block or an instance of a `static` code block.
 Otherwise, it will raise an error.
 An instance of a static code block can either be an in-line block or an instantiated `dynamic` block.
 Either way, the right hand operator must be a case in which the imperative is to run code.
 The exception to this rule is when the right hand operator is an unterminated block; in this case, a special procedure will be followed.